 In the years before global warming, my hometown, Wellesley, Massachusetts was usually encased in sub-freezing degree temperatures by Christmas vacation.
 This made outdoor skating a tangible reality for us during our formative years.
 Accordingly, a pack of us would traipse down Radcliffe Road’s vertical hill and head toward the outdoor rink at nearby Wellesley High School.
 There, we would join a Congress-sized assortment of boys and girls from aged 8 to 18, all eager to play street hockey.

-For four generations of Wellesley kids, the outdoor rink at Wellesley High turned out to be a godsend.
-Such local natives as Glenn and Craig Patrick, who both later played in the NHL, had spent hundreds of hours playing on the bumpy service adjacent to Seaver Street.
+For four generations of local kids, the outdoor rink at Wellesley High turned out to be a godsend.
+Such Wellesleyites as Glenn and Craig Patrick, who both later played in the NHL, had spent hundreds of hours playing on the bumpy service adjacent to Seaver Street.
 While we sampled other playing surfaces – from Morses Pond to Lake Waban to Dana Hall School’s circular rock-lined pool – our dream had always been to have a place to skate closer to where we lived.
-Kids were allowed to be more resourceful and independent then.
+Of course, children were allowed to be more resourceful and independent back then.
 Thus, we never even thought to ask our parents for rides to places a couple of miles away, and so, we would habitually trudge through both slush and snow to reach our icy destinations.

-Consequently, when one of our neighbors on our street began to speak in whispered tones of “a magical frozen pond hidden in the woods where you can skate to your heart’s content,” my eyes became as wide as saucers.
+Consequently, when one of our neighbors on our street began to speak in whispered tones about “a magical frozen pond hidden in the woods where you can skate to your heart’s content,” my eyes became as wide as saucers.
 By December 1968, I had reconnoitered around our neighborhood environs and knew every single square yard, from Radcliffe Road to Southgate, from Brook Street to nearby Woodlawn Cemetery.

 The next day, when I then observed one of my neighborhood buddies gallivanting up our street, heading for Brook Street, with a hockey stick and skates dangling from the blade end of his stick, I stood along our property in wonder.
 At that instant, I recognized that when you stopped believing in reality, it just doesn’t go away.
 I accosted him the next day and inquired if he had found “something.”